rack-io/rackio-documentation/docs/control.md

 ```

-Once you execute your "app", the ControlWorker will handle all defined controls and rules in set time interval of 0.1 seconds.
+Once you execute your `app`, the ControlWorker will handle all defined controls and rules in set time interval of 0.1 seconds.

 ---